 - They don’t suspect you directly but think you have information that could lead to the arrest of someone you know.

 Furthermore, if you do speak to the police and they get you to lie about anything they ask you, it might later be used to impeach everything you have said.
-For example, if the police ask where you were on a particular day and although you were nowhere near the scene of the crime you don’t want to tell them about your relationship with the married neighbor, so you tell a white lie and claim you were at home.
+For example, if the police ask where you were on a particular day and, although you were nowhere near the scene of the crime, you don’t want to tell them about your relationship with the married neighbor, you may choose to tell a white lie and claim you were at home.
 If they later discover you were with the neighbor, the prosecutor could use that white lie to make it look like nothing you say is the truth, including your proclamation of innocence.